schneider-simon/uva-software-evolution/src/series1/readme.md

 }
 ```

-while the last method is way more easier to understand.
+However, the last method is easier to understand.

+## How do we calculate the complexity

 ## How do you count a statement that always branches to one branch

 ## What is the smallest unit

 dec is method || dec is constructor || dec is initializer

-## How do we calculate the complexity

 # Do you calculate lambdas